josefjura/electron-angular2-startup/README.md

 * Compiles all LESS stylesheets from stylesheets directory and injects them to main.html

 All the artifacts are created or copied to 'build' directory

+## Release process
+During release, an application package is built using [electron-packager](https://github.com/maxogden/electron-packager).
+Then, on Windows platform, installer is created using Squirell.Windows platfrom and copied to 'release' directory.
+On other platforms, release currently results only in the package.

 ## Source code structure
 ### src